-THE SIXTEENTH (16TH) ANNUAL HIGH SCHOOL
+THE SEVENTEENTH (17TH) ANNUAL HIGH SCHOOL

 PROGRAMMING CONTEST

-THURSDAY, NOVEMBER 30TH, 2023
+THURSDAY, NOVEMBER 14TH, 2024

 YOU COULD PARK A REGULAR VEHICLE AT KIRKBRIDE LOT (IN FRONT OF KIRKBRIDE HALL) WITHOUT PARKING PASS - JUST FOR THIS EVENT.
 IF YOU HAVE A BUS, YOU MUST PARK THE BUS IN THE SCHWARTZ LOT.